 Making a deposit

-Of all the derivative products that can be used to trade Bitcoin, CFDs are the most popular.
+Of all the derivative products that can be used to trade Bitcoin, trading CFDs are the most popular.
 As also touched upon earlier, Bitcoin contracts for difference provide you with the exposure to current BTC market price, without the need of actually purchasing and owning the coin.
 You can use a Bitcoin CFD to open long or short positions with a broker, depending upon whether you expect the BTC price to rise or fall.
 The broker will charge you a spread to open and close the trade.
 Any proceeds from the trades will get credited to your broker account, and can then be withdrawn easily.

-Using a Broker Vs an Exchange
+Using a Broker Vs a Cryptocurrency Exchange

 Trading Vs Buying

 Investing in or buying a cryptocurrency can be perceived as a long-term approach, indulged mostly at a crypto exchange.
 Trading on the other hand is a short-term undertaking which can be done at a crypto exchange and/or a crypto broker platform.
-The former is usually practised by conservative investors who prefer buying and holding onto a cryptocurrency for the long-term, regardless of the market fluctuations in between.
-Trading, in that regard, is practised by short-term investors, who prefer speculating on the currency’s short-term price movements, to make the most of their analysis through derivative crypto products like CFDs, futures and options.
+The former is usually practised by conservative crypto investors who prefer buying and holding onto a cryptocurrency for the long-term, regardless of the market fluctuations in between.
+Trading, in that regard, is practised by short-term crypto investors, who prefer speculating on the currency’s short-term price movements, to make the most of their analysis through derivative crypto products like trading CFDs, futures and options.

-Whilst buying a cryptocurrency entails using a wallet for its storage and indulging in a rather complex process of transferring it over a network (at the time of sale), crypto trading, as explained above, can be done without any such requirements.
+Whilst buying a cryptocurrency entails using a digital wallet for its storage and indulging in a rather complex process of transferring it over a network (at the time of sale), crypto trading, as explained above, can be done without any such requirements.

 Key Things to Consider When Choosing the Best Bitcoin Brokers